visakha/excercises-leet-code/README.md

 Observation:
  the leet code approach uses Array directly, here I am using java streams approach on ArrayList

+## 2. leetcode /problems/add to nums/
+requirement:
+  - see desc in the solution

+solution:
+ see Ch003-Add-TwoNums-LinkedList

 todo next
 https://leetcode.com/problems/3sum/